NiklasTiede/TinyHTTPie/README.md

 $ conda install -c niklastiede tihttp
 ```

-But building packages for different python interpreters versions and different operating system can be tedious.
-Bash scripting is the perfect way to automate these things.
+But building and uploading packages for different Python interpreter versions and different operating systems is tedious.
+This work can be automated by a bash script:

 ```bash
 #!/bin/bash